-Here are some exclusive interesting facts about the CEO of Apple, Steve Jobs – some known and some lesser known!
+Here are some particularly exciting facts about the CEO of Apple, Steve Jobs – some known and some lesser known!
 If you know of any more interesting tidbits, please do share them below in the comments.

-2. At its very beginning, Apple consisted of just two employees: Steve Jobs and his fellow college dropout friend Steve Wozniak.
+2. At its very beginning, Apple consisted of only two employees: Steve Jobs and his fellow college dropout friend Steve Wozniak.

 3. Born to an unmarried graduate student Joanne Carole Schieble and a Syrian father Abdul Fattah Jandali, Steven Paul Jobs was later adopted by Clara and Paul Jobs, a middle-class American couple.

 4. In 1974, Steve Jobs was deeply affected by Indian spiritualism and existentialism which finally brought him to India.
 He wanted to visit the Neem Karoli Baba at his Kainchi Ashram.
 However, upon arrival he learnt that Neem Karoli Baba had died.

 5. According to a regulatory filing, Steve Jobs took home a salary of $1 in 2010.